Styling like an Italian Gentleman

 If you want to dress like an authentic Italian, you must take care of the accessories you choose: a pocket square in your pocket, a scarf on your neck that replaces a tie, a bag or backpack to carry everything - these other accessories are vital for the function of your day-to-day activities and should not go forgotten.
 Always try to pair up similar tones and be consistent (e.g. dark brown shoes for a light brown pant and black shoes for a navy or mid-toned blue suit).

-We also insist on checking the fit and flair of the pants that you choose to wear - you have to choose the correct width and length to dress elegantly but one that also matches your look.
-Wearing very wide pants that are ill-fitting not only looks bad, but it will also make you look shorter than you actually are.
-The pants must be adjusted to the waist too, even without the belt.
-The width of the legs also has to be the right one.
-Ideally, it should be snug in the derriere and slightly looser in the thighs, without squeezing too much.
+We also insist on checking the fit and flair of the pants that you choose to wear - you have to choose the correct width and length to dress elegantly but also choose one that also matches your look.
+Wearing very wide pants that are ill-fitting will not only look imbalanced but will also make you look shorter than you actually are.
+The pants must be adjusted to the waist too so that you can wear them without the belt.
+The width of the legs needs to ideally be snug in the derriere and slightly looser in the thighs, without squeezing too much.
 When suits are too tight, the fabric pulls too much on the seams and it can begin to look ill-fitted for your body.
 Always tailor your suit to match your body.
 As for the length of the bottom of the pants, they should fall a little on the back of the shoe, perhaps less than an inch.
-The front can be a little bit higher than the shoe if you wish to show off your socks, however generally pants that just sit on the top of the shoe but not too low is ideal, as anything that is too long might make you look a bit shorter than you are.
+The front can be a little bit higher than the shoe if you wish to show off your socks, however generally pants that just sit on the top of the shoe but not too low is ideal, as anything that is too long can immediately look too ill-fitting.

 Have you heard about these guides above and any other tips on dressing like an Italian gentleman?
 Tell us what you think about them and if you would like to add any more to the list.